gajendra-surariya/WebScrapper/README.md

 ## Overview

-This project is a FastAPI-based web scraper designed to extract product information (name, price, and image) from the [Dental Stall Shop](https://dentalstall.com/shop/).
+This project is a FastAPI-based web scraper designed to extract product information (name, price, and image) from the url.
 It supports optional settings such as limiting the number of pages to scrape and using a proxy for requests.
 The project uses an object-oriented approach with abstractions for storage and notifications, making it easy to extend or swap out components in the future.

 ## Features